 “Sexist pig,” muttered another.

 Of course, I looked him up when I got home.
 It was an old story even then, but an interesting one.
-To sum it up: he’s quite articulate and an undeniably talented musician but in 2010 he had some sort of breakdown and said some unfortunate things that offended a lot of people.
+To sum it up: John Mayer is usually quite articulate and an undeniably talented musician but in 2010 he had some kind of breakdown and said some unfortunate things that offended a lot of people.
 He also had some issues with his voice and ultimately left—or fled—Hollywood to recover somewhere remote, surrounded by nature.

-John Mayer is also someone who has almost exclusively dated strong, successful, artistic women who are super famous.
-So I thought it would be fun to explore a relationship between someone famous who doesn’t mind revealing private details with someone who lives in isolation and perceives life in an entirely different way.
+I kept thinking a lot about what fame does to people and decided to explore a relationship between someone famous who doesn’t mind revealing private details with someone who lives in isolation and perceives life in an entirely different way.